use-ink/ink-docs/docs/getting-started/deploying.md

 > **Note:** As mentioned earlier, contract creation involves creation of a new account.
 As such, you must be sure to give the contract account at least the existential deposit defined by your blockchain.
-We also need to be able to pay the contract's rent (endowment).
-If we consume all of this deposit, the contract will become a tombstone.
+If we consume all of this deposit, the contract will be evicted.
 We can always refill the contract's balance and keep it on chain.

 When you click **Instantiate**, and in the next confirmation screen **Sign & Submit**, you should see